-No, when Jesus invited them to learn to catch men instead of Tilapia, they dropped their nets, abandoned their business, and went on the road.
+No, when Jesus invited them to become his disciples and learn to catch men instead of fish, they dropped their nets, abandoned their business, and went on the road.

 Is it wrong to have a family?
 Is it wrong to be in business?
 Are these secular activities inappropriate for a disciple of Jesus?

 Not in the least.
 The Church teaches that we can serve the Lord and grow in holiness through any honest task, whether we be single or married.
-But St. Paul also tells us that the Christian engaged in secular activities must inwardly detach from them: “those who have wives should live as though they have none . . . buyers should conduct themselves as if they owned nothing, and those who make use of the world as though they were not using it, for the world as we know it is passing away.”
-(I Cor 7:29-31)
+But St. Paul also tells us that the Christian engaged in secular activities must inwardly detach themselves from these pursuits and relationships: “those who have wives should live as though they have none . . . buyers should conduct themselves as if they owned nothing, and those who make use of the world as though they were not using it, for the world as we know it is passing away.”
+(I Cor.
+7:29-31)

 Detachment does not mean that you shouldn’t enjoy your secular pursuits and approach them with energy and enthusiasm.
-It just means that your daily activity must be placed on the altar, offered up to God as a living sacrifice.
-And you must be ever ready to walk away from your activities at a moment’s notice, should Jesus call you to do so.
+It just means that your possessions, your relationships and all your daily activities must be placed on the altar, offered up to God as a living sacrifice.
+And you must be ever ready to walk away from everything at a moment’s notice, should Jesus call you to do so.

-Yes families.
 There are times when duty calls soldiers to leave their families.
-The same holds true for breadwinners–my great-grandfather left family behind in Italyfor several years while he prepared a better place for them in America.
+The same holds true for breadwinners–my great-grandfather left family behind in Italy for several years while he prepared a better place for them in America.
 So why should we be surprised that at times some may be called to leave family for the sake of the Kingdom of God?